msakuta/massphoto/README.md

 However, none of them fits my use case, which is on-premise private photo albums.

-The one I used in particular was zenphoto, but it was implemented in PHP, which is not great for performance.
+Long time ago, I used zenphoto, but it was implemented in PHP and used MySQL, which is not great for performance and maintenability.

-Also, I was looking for an excuse to exercise practical actix-web application.

-So I decided to make lightweight, fast, self-contained and easy to maintiain one with Rust.
+So I decided to make a lightweight, fast, self-contained and easy to maintiain one with Rust.

 ## Overview

-This application uses actix-web as the server, and uses pure JavaScript hosted by itself.
+This is a web server application that hosts photo albums.
+The most similar existing project is [zenphoto](https://www.zenphoto.org/), but aims for easier deployment, management and backups.

 Notable features:

-* It puts priority on performance.
-* It respects directory structure of uploaded files to easily organize many images.
-* No database configuration is necessary for deployment.

-It caches thumbnails to a local database (sqlite via rusqlite) and quickly preview the list of images.

-Using sqlite, the server is almost maintenance-free.
-The only maintenance that could be necessary is to remove old caches, but I doubt even if it's necessary since cached thumbnails are usually much smaller than the original files.
+* **Self-contained deployment**: you don't need any third party dependencies when you deploy.
+* **Single-file executable**: a single binary file contains the backend server, the database engine and the frontend.
+* **Performance**: it uses [actix-web](https://actix.rs/) and [svelte](https://svelte.dev/),
+  which is one of the fastest combinations of frontend/backend.
+* **Easy management**: upload your files to the server directory, and that's it.
+  Your photo albums show up on the web app, organized in a directory tree.
+* **Zero-config database**: it uses embedded SQLite databse engine, which initializes on the first start.
+* **Trivial backup**: since all of your photos and database are in the directory, simply copying the directory makes a backup.
+* **Cross platform**: if Rust and SQLite compiles, it works on your platform.

 ## Non-goals

 * Fully featured CMS.
 It's tempting to be ambitious but it would take forever to finish.
 * Large scale service.
 This software is designed for few dozen active users at maximum.
+SQLite concurrency model limits further scalability.
 It would require dedicated DBMS and would be more complicated than desired.
 * Secure system.
 Do not keep sensitive data in this server, unless you limit access only from internal network.

+## Technical details

+It caches thumbnails to a local database and quickly preview the list of images.

+Using sqlite, the server is almost maintenance-free.
+The only maintenance that could be necessary is to remove old caches, but I doubt even if it's necessary since cached thumbnails are usually much smaller than the original files.

 ## Access Control Rules